Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: An exact risk region for the portfolio selection problem

-It now remains to show that aggregation sampling is consistent in the sense of Theorem \ref{thm:agg-sample-consistent}.
-Conditions (i) and (iv) of this theorem hold trivially.
-By Proposition~\ref{prop:tailrisk-convex-non-risk-region} $\riskregion_{\mathcal{X}}$ is convex and condition (iii) holds.
-Since $Y$ is continuous and has support $\mathcal{Y}=\rd$, $Y$ has a density $f$ such that $f(y) > 0$ for all $y\in\rd$.
-Hence, for all $x\in\mathcal{X}$, the function $F_{x}$ is continuous and increasing everywhere so condition (ii) holds. \end{proof}
+We show that aggregation sampling is consistent in the sense of Theorem \ref{thm:agg-sample-consistent} by showing that the conditions of this theorem hold.
+We have already shown that condition (i) of Theorem~\ref{thm:agg-sample-consistent} holds.
+The loss function is continuous, and so condition (ii) of Theorem~\ref{thm:agg-sample-consistent} holds.
+Let $\epsilon > 0$, then

+Since $x\neq 0$, the set defining this event has a non-empty interior, and since the support of $\rv$ is $\rd$, this probability is greater than zero.
+Hence, $F_{x}$ is increasing at $F_{x}^{-1}(\beta)$.
+Since $\rv$ is continuous, we also have that $F_{x}$ is continuous and so condition (iii) of Theorem~\ref{thm:agg-sample-consistent} holds.